-My mission is to help you define and achieve your own satisfying emotional and sexual relationship, whether that is with yourself, a partner, or partners.
-This process is about you and creating a sense of fulfillment that resonates with you.
-It can be hard to determine what we truly want when we are given so much contradictory advice and hear so many conflicting messages.
-However, if we can put aside the “shoulds” and arbitrary benchmarks, we can collaborate to create relationships that truly reflect who we are.
-My goal is to create a space that is free of pressures and expectations and is instead focused on what you want.
-I believe that you are the source of change, but everyone needs guidance and support, whether you feel strong and secure or feel scared and alone.
-I will collaborate with you to build your own narrative of what a healthy relationship looks and feels like, a narrative that honors and validates your experiences.
+I am passionate about helping you connect sexually to yourself and your partner(s).
+This process is about creating a sense of fulfillment that resonates with you.
+It can be hard to determine what we truly want when we receive so much contradictory advice and hear so many conflicting messages.
+However, if we can put aside the “shoulds” and arbitrary benchmarks, we can create sexual connections that reflect who we are and what we want.
+My goal is to create a space that is free of pressures and expectations and instead focuses on what you want.
+I believe that you are the source of change, but everyone needs guidance and support.
+I will collaborate with you to build your own narrative of what healthy sex looks and feels like, a narrative that honors and validates your experiences.

 Alissa specializes in…

-- Licensed Marriage and Family Therapist Intern in Oregon
+- Licensed Marriage and Family Therapist in Oregon

-- Licensed Marriage and Family Therapist Associate in Washington
+- Marriage and Family Therapist Associate in Washington

-- Clinical Supervisors: Karlaina Brooke, PsyD and Maegan Megginson, MA, LMFT, LPC, AASECT Certified Sex Therapist
+- Clinical Supervisors: Karlaina Brooke, PsyD, AASECT Certified Sex Therapist and Maegan Megginson, MA, LMFT, LPC, AASECT Certified Sex Therapist

 - Bachelor of Arts in Psychology and Economics – Hamilton College